gojira/CarND-Advanced-Lane-Lines/writeup.md

 Camera calibration is contained in its own Jupyter Notebook called "Step 1 - Camera Calibration.ipynb".

 For camera calibration, I directly adapted the `camera_calibration.ipynb` notebook in the Udacity `CarND-Camera-Calibration` repo.
 I modified it for the 6x9 chessboard images in Project 4.
 This uses the apparent distortion in chessboard pattern images captured from different vantage points to reverse engineer the camera optics that was used to capture the images.
-This is done with the OpenCV `findChessboardCorners` function to detect chessboard coeners, and `calibrateCamera` for camera calibration.
+This is done with the OpenCV `findChessboardCorners` function to detect chessboard corners, and `calibrateCamera` for camera calibration.

 In the notebook, I scan all the calibration images for chessboard corners.
 I draw and display the chessboard corners for every calibration image where a chessboard was detected using OpenCV `drawChessboardCorners`.
 Note that chessboard corners are not detected for every image - if the chessboard is larger than full image, then corners are not detected.
 Below is an example of a chessboard where the corners are not detected.